PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - If your site has **APR-DRGs** please include these in the observation table.
 We have requested the APR-DRG vocabulary to be incorporated as apart of the OMOP standard vocabulary.

 **Note 2:**
-- For each inpatient encounter or in some cases the outpatient encounter, there can be 1 admit source, 1 discharge disposition, 1 discharge status, 1 or more DRG
-  (May not be 1:1:1:1 if patients still admitted (therefore no discharge disposition, discharge details or DRG yet))
+- For each inpatient encounter or in some cases the outpatient encounter, there can be 1 discharge status and 1 or more DRG (May not be 1:1 if patients still admitted (therefore no discharge disposition, discharge details or DRG yet))
 - There should **NOT** be discharges without admission.
-- For each emergency dept (ED) encounters, these 4 records *may* also be populated but this is *optional*.
-- For outpatient encounters (OT, OA), these 4 records may be populated

 **Note 3:** Please provide tobacco information from the primary source of data capture at your site.
 If tobacco information is available at the visit level, please provide this information.
 If it is not, sites are welcomed to make a high level assertion about tobacco use and tobacco type information for individuals in the cohort.